stochasticai/xTuring/examples/int4_finetuning/README.md

 The recent progress in large language model such as ChatGPT, GPT-4 has intrigued unprecedented interest in large language models.
 Centralized solution such as `OpenAI API` has made building around an existing model easy.
 But, for developers who want a model that is trained on their own data and tailored to their own vertical domain of applications, there is still a great entry barrier to overcome.
 Even with the help of parameter efficient fine-tuning methods such as LoRA and INT8-based training library, such as the `bitsandbyptes`, it is only realistic to fine-tune any LLM with 7B+ parameter on a latest GPU with the topnotch specifics, such as a Nvidia RTX4090, as demonstrated by `alpaca-lora`.
 As a result, it is still a norm in LLM community, that you have to pay a premium price for your hardware before even thinking of building your own model with your own data.

 However, with recent advances in extreme compression methods, such as GPTQ, fine-tuning your own model with common place consumer GPU has become a reality.
-With our implementation, which combines the power of GPTQ and LoRA, the memory requirement for fine-tuning (fine-tuning a llama-like 7B parameter model on a dataset with input sequence length of 512) has been reduced to lower than 6GB, which means 8 out of the top10 most popular GPU on [steam hardware survey](https://store.steampowered.com/hwsurvey/videocard/) (which accounts for nearly 50% of all steam users with GPU) already have sufficient memory for fine-tuning.
+With our implementation, which combines the power of GPTQ and LoRA, the memory requirement for fine-tuning (fine-tuning a llama-like 7B parameter model on a dataset with input sequence length of 512) has been reduced to lower than 6GB, which means 8 out of the top 10 most popular GPU on [steam hardware survey](https://store.steampowered.com/hwsurvey/videocard/) (which accounts for nearly 50% of all steam users with GPU) already have sufficient memory for fine-tuning.
 We believe this method could open the door of LLM fine-tuning to a much wider community and further democratize the power of LLM by drastically lowering the hardware requirement.

 In the following sections, we will discuss its runtime performance (such as memory consumption and training time) and a tutorial on how to apply this method with `xturing`.